Surgical Stapler Lawsuits

 Latest Surgical Stapler Lawsuit Updates

-As of June 2023, lawyers are still accepting surgical stapler lawsuits, and various lawsuits remain active in courts across the country.
-Over the years, there have been a few public and confidential settlements as well as jury verdicts against surgical stapler makers.
+As of December 2024, Drugwatch’s legal partners are not accepting surgical stapler lawsuit cases.
+Over the years, however, there have been a few public and confidential settlements as well as jury verdicts against surgical stapler makers.

 • May 2023: The Massachusetts judge in Bell v.
 Covidien et al. scheduled depositions take place through July 2024.
 No trial has been scheduled yet and there have been no settlement discussions.